Sweet Dog

 Frequently asked questions

-Why is my dog scratching all the time?
+Why does my dog scratch all the time?

-Most often, scratching is a symptom, not a disease in itself.
-The number one cause is fleas (in an allergic dog, a single bite is enough), then allergies (atopy, food), parasites, sometimes a hormonal disorder.
-First reflex: up-to-date parasite treatment on every animal, then the vet to find the cause.
+Most of the time, scratching is a symptom, not a disease in itself.
+Cause number one is fleas (in an allergic dog, a single bite is enough), then allergies, to the environment or to a food, other parasites, and sometimes a hormonal imbalance.
+First move: treat every animal in the home for fleas, then the vet to find the cause.

 How can I relieve a dog that scratches all the time?

 Lasting relief means cutting off the cause, not masking the symptom.
-Keep parasite treatment going continuously on every animal in the household, avoid repeated shampoos (they damage the skin) and get a diagnosis.
-Some allergies are managed for life with the vet, who chooses the care; you never give a human anti-itch medicine.
+Keep the parasite treatment going continuously on every animal in the household, avoid repeated shampoos (they damage the skin) and get a diagnosis.
+Some allergies call for lifelong follow-up with the vet, who chooses the treatment; you never give a human anti-itch medicine.

 Why does my dog have dandruff?

-Dandruff is almost always the sign of something else: an allergy, parasites, yeasts, a hormonal disorder or simply air that's too dry.
-One case worth knowing is cheyletiellosis, or «walking dandruff», caused by small mites.
-You don't shampoo it at random: you look for the cause with the vet.
+Dandruff is nearly always a sign of something else: an allergy, parasites, yeasts, a hormonal disorder, or simply air that's too dry.
+One case worth knowing about is cheyletiellosis, or “walking dandruff”, caused by tiny mites.
+Don't shampoo it at random: look for the cause with the vet.

 What can I put on my dog's irritated skin?

-The honest answer: nothing at random, and above all no human product or «home remedy» on a weeping wound.
-Washing too much or with the wrong shampoo makes the itching worse.
-You observe, keep parasite treatment up to date, and it's the vet who chooses the right shampoo or care.
+Nothing at random, and certainly no human product or “home remedy” on a weeping sore.
+Washing too much or with an unsuitable shampoo makes the itching worse.
+Observe, and don't skip a flea treatment: it's the vet who chooses the right shampoo or treatment.

 My dog licks his paws non-stop, is it serious?